btcguide/btcguide.github.io/_pages/send-bitcoin/index.md

 ![](/assets/img/send-bitcoin-specter-create-skeleton.png){:width="70%" class="border_image"}

 1. The transaction will now exist in an unsigned state.
-Click `Open` so you can sign it with your hardware wallets (Keystone and Coldcard):
+Click `Open` so you can sign it with your hardware wallets (Keystone (formerly Cobo Vault) and Coldcard):
 ![](/assets/img/send-bitcoin-specter-unsigned-skeleton.png){:width="70%" class="border_image"}

 1. Select Keystone to sign with first (order doesn't strictly matter):